lyleresnick/lyleresnick.github.io/_posts/2017-05-13-Solving-a-Complex-UITableView-using-Swift.md

 ## The Data

-First, I want to organize the data for the demo.
+First, we have to organize the data for the demo.

 In the demonstration code each transaction is represented like this: